IBM/kar-apps/reefer/README.md

 - clone `kar` from https://github.com/IBM/kar.git
 - browse the README and follow the getting-started guide
 - clone `kar-apps` from https://github.com/IBM/kar-apps.git
+- podman version 3.4.2+ is required
+- when building docker images using podman, make sure BUILDAH_FORMAT=docker has been previously exported to the environment

 ## Deploying Reefer using docker-compose from the latest reefer release
 - start the KAR runtime using